-To use run Tarbell on a remote server, you'll want to generate a credentials file locally and transfer your Tarbell configuration directory to the server.
+To run Tarbell on a remote server or to tarbell publish via cron on any server - local or remote - you'll want to generate a credentials file.
+For remote use, you'll then need to transfer your Tarbell configuration directory to the remote server.